thisiscmt/BookmarkBrowser/README.md

 Bookmark Browser
 ===============
 This web application is for accessing Firefox Sync bookmarks from a mobile device.
 It mimics the functionality of the former Firefox Home iOS app.
 My inspiration for it was a bug in Firefox Home that caused it to randomly re-arrange my bookmark ordering after I would add a new one from my desktop machine or laptop.
-Version 1.0 was built on KnockoutJS and curently lives in the BookmarkBrowser subdirectory.
-The BookmarkBrowserAPI and BookmarkBrowser UI subdirectorires contain version 2.0, which is based on AngularJS and is currently a work in progress.
+Version 1.0 was built on KnockoutJS and used the FxsyncNet wrapper to access Sync storage directly.
+Version 2.0 is based on AngularJS and doesn't attempt to connect to any Sync APIs.
+The issue I kept running into was Mozilla would constantly change the login API such that I couldn't authenticate unattended.
+They say that eventually there will be a nicer way for third-party apps to authenticate a Firefox account so they can access
+Sync data (via OAuth), but I didn't want to wait around.
+If they eventually offer such a way, I might reconsider using it to access the bookmark
+collection directly again.

-Version 2.0 has the following features:
+Version 2 has the following features:
 * Allows uploading of a bookmark backup file from Firefox (.json) to a server, then downloading to the client
 * Stores all bookmark data in local storage for faster navigation through your bookmark hierarchy
 * Can navigate to the last viewed directory upon startup